ANuijten/ANuijten/README.md

 - 👋 Hi, I’m @ANuijten
-- 👀 I’m interested in drug policy
+- 👀 I’m interested in history and drug policy.
 - 🌱 I’m currently learning how to write and create documents using Atom, Pandoc and Github.

 <!---